specsolutions/specsync-plugins/README.md

 You can find more information about SpecSync plugins in the [SpecSync documentation](https://speclink.me/specsync-plugins).

-Currently the following plugins are available:
+Currently the following plugins are available.
+For more details about the plugin, click on the name.

 * [SpecSync.Plugin.ExcelTestResults](excel-test-results-plugin): This plugin can be used to provide test results for Ghekin scenarios from an Excel file.
 This might be useful when manual test executions have to be recorded.
 * [SpecSync.Plugin.ExcelTestSource](excel-test-source-plugin): This plugin can be used to synchronize a local test cases from Excel file using the format that Azure DevOps uses when you export Test Cases to CSV.
+* [SpecSync.Plugin.MsTestTestSource](mstest-test-source-plugin): Allows synchronizing "C# MsTest Tests" and publish results from TRX result files.